mbella821/Convolutive-BSS-Speech-Separation/README.md

 ## Usage

-1. Place your audio files and mixing filters in the working directory.
+1. Place your audio files in the working directory.
 2. Open `main.m` and adjust the parameters (number of sources `N`, microphones `M`, file paths, etc.).
 3. Run `main.m`.